WebAssembly/gc/proposals/gc/MVP.md

 * every external type is a subtype of `extern`
   - `t <: extern`
     - if `t = extern`
+  - note: there may be other subtypes of `extern` in the future

 * every external type is a supertype of `noextern`
   - `noextern <: t`